pavitra-devi/MCP/README.md

-﻿# MCP : Model coontext protocol
+﻿# MCP : Model Context protocol
+ MCP Has standrdized the way for interaction between LLM and tools . and it is acting as USB-C connector for LLM and tool invocations.

 MCP Architecture Overview
 The Model Context Protocol follows a client-host-server architecture: This separation of concerns allows for modular, composable systems where each server can focus on a specific domain (like file access, web search, or database operations).